-The CEO shall report to the Board.
+The CEO shall report to the board of directors.

 Under the Companies Law, the CEO shall be liable to the Company in accordance with general law for the execution of his/her mandate and for any misconduct in the management of the Company's affairs.
-The CEO shall also be liable towards either the Company or any third parties from damages resulting from the violation of the Companies Law or the Company's articles of association.
-The CEO shall be discharged from such liability in the case of a violation to which the CEO was not a party if no misconduct is attributable to him/her and such violation has been reported to the Board after he/she has acquired knowledge thereof.
+The CEO shall also be liable towards either the Company or any third parties for damages resulting from the violation of the Companies Law or the Company's articles of association.
+The CEO shall be discharged from such liability in the case of a violation to which the CEO was not a party if no misconduct is attributable to him/her and such violation has been reported to the board of directors after he/she has acquired knowledge thereof.